SOWMIYA2003/Square-root-of-a-number/README.md

 ## Algorithm
 1. Define a function.
-2. Assign number_iters = 100 in the function to perform 100 iteratios.
+2. Assign number_iters = 10 in the function to perform 10 iteratios.
-3. Set i = 0.
+3. Calculate  number = 0.5 * (number + a / number) for 10 iterations.
-4. Calculate  number = 0.5 * (number + a / number) for 100 iterations.
+4. Get input from user,define assumption value.
-5. Return number
+5. Give function call.

 ## Program:
 ```